meltahawy/BetaGo/README.md

 The GUI is created using TkInter.
 Every intersection has an invisible placeholder button that when clicked becomes the image of either a white stone or a black stone.

 Users can change the size of the board as they please in the constructor of the GameBoard class

-The AI is coded to only play White.

 After every move, a text file called 'out.txt' is created.
 This text file contains a level order traversal of the Monte Carlo Search Tree.